AngelTashev/richards-listings/README.md

 If you are authenticated, you will be welcomed by the All Listings page.

+### `/category/:category`

+Filter the listings and show only by the selected category.

 ### `/login`

 This page allows you to log into your profile.